spell1612/spells-ha-scripts/room-config-store/README.md

 ### Room Config Store
-This script creates a config store for each room as hardcoded inside the variables.
+This script creates a config store for each room hardcoded inside the variables block.
 It uses a jinja2 template to return the value corresponding to the path list sent as field input.

 Eg:
 The following input into the script, which then returns the appropriate entity_id, can be used to send the same command to different IR blasters situated across rooms